All Life is Problem Solving

 – Winston Churchill

-Divine problem solving makes use of the combined powers of prayer, worship, and reflective meditation.
-These tried and tested spiritual practices not only recharge your soul and transform you in spirit but are also extremely useful for finding practical solutions to everyday problems (see Spirit Contact).
+Divine problem-solving makes use of the combined powers of prayer, worship, and reflective meditation.
+These tried-and-tested spiritual practices not only recharge your soul and transform you spiritually but are also extremely useful for finding practical solutions to everyday problems.

 Benefits of Divine Problem Solving

-Divine problem solving works because it not only promotes wisdom and insight, but it also taps into spiritual energy.
-It will deepen your supreme purpose in life, helping you to adjust to constant changes in all life’s predicaments.
-It helps you to grow gracefully and to mature in spirit, and it makes you more aware of those things that are spiritually worthwhile.
+Divine problem-solving works not only because it promotes wisdom and insight, but also because it taps into spiritual energy.
+It is a way to deepen our understanding of our supreme purpose in life, helping us adjust to the constant changes in all life’s predicaments.
+It helps us grow gracefully and mature in spirit, and it makes us more aware of what is spiritually worthwhile.

-Examining your problems using meditative techniques is relaxing and renewing.
-It brings about the moral and spiritual insights needed to motivate you, giving you the courage to deal with whatever life brings.
-Take heart that any form of communion will strengthen your growing conviction that you are a child of God.
-And knowing this is the beginning of wisdom.
+Examining our problems using meditative techniques is relaxing and renewing.
+It provides the moral and spiritual insights needed to motivate us and to give us the courage to face whatever life brings.
+Take heart that any form of communion with the Divine Source will strengthen your growing conviction that you are a child of God.
+Knowing this is the beginning of wisdom.

 Finding Solutions

 As you begin, keep in mind that the best motivation is the desire for truth, no matter where it may lead you.
-Solving problems is not just about changing the course of life events, it is also about changing your frame of mind in order to develop beneficial, spiritual responses to everyday life (see Spiritual Habits for the Soul).
+Solving problems is not just about changing the course of life events; it is also about changing your frame of mind in order to develop beneficial, spiritual responses to everyday life.

-To solve problems effectively, it is best to be unselfish, believing, humble, sincere, and trustful.
+To solve problems effectively, it is best to adopt an attitude of mind that is unselfish, believing, humble, sincere, and trustful.
 Free your mind from conceit, envy, arrogance, and prejudice.
-Come to realize how these dispositions affect your problem-solving abilities.
+Come to realize that these harmful dispositions affect your problem-solving abilities.
 Can you ever hope to approach any truth if you are unwilling to let go of your biases and bigotries?

 – The Urantia Book

 Accept and believe that God has already given you all you need to approach him—a clear mind and a Divine Guide.
-Have the courage to face the realities of life and realize that you need to act.
+Have the courage to face life’s realities and realize you need to act.
 Instead of complaining about the present, regretting the past, or fearing the future, do something about it.
 But also recognize there are some things you cannot change, although you can always adapt.

 God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.